NATO Enlargement to Sweden and Finland

 Sweden applied to join NATO in May 2022

-with the intention to accede to the alliance at the same time.
+with the intention to accede to the alliance together.
+Finland

-Sweden’s accession has been delayed by concerns raised by Turkey (Türkiye) and Hungary.
-The Biden
+on April 4, 2023, but Sweden’s accession was delayed by issues raised by Turkey (Türkiye) and

 Finland’s and Sweden’s applications to NATO marked a historic shift for these traditionally militarily